-Departments need to complete this form and submit it to Procurement Services when a purchase of goods/services is from a University of Michigan employee or from a supplier with which an employee has a relationship.
+Departments need to complete this form and submit it to Procurement Services when a purchase of goods/services is from a university employee or from a supplier with which an employee has a relationship.
 The completion of this form does not constitute approval of this COI purchase.
-The form will be used to assist Procurement Services in determining whether the justification provided in this document is sufficient to submit this request to purchase for Regent approval.
+The form will be used to assist Procurement Services in determining whether the justification provided in the documentation is sufficient to submit this request to purchase for U-M Regent approval.

 This form should be sent as an attachment with your Non-Competitive Purchase Award Form.
-The University of Michigan Health System has established standards and guidelines in accordance with the University's Standard Practice Guide Policy on Conflict of Interest (S.P.G. #201.65-1) for individuals participating in purchasing decision-making.
+The University of Michigan Health System has established standards and guidelines in accordance with SPG 201.65-1 on Conflict of Interest for individuals participating in purchasing decision-making.

 This form is to be used when creating a payment to an individual against an M-Pathways contract.
 Do not use this form when one transaction will be processed with multiple payment release dates automatically scheduled.
 Complete this form, along with an ePro req, to initiate each individual payment throughout the course of the contract.
 This multiple payment release form serves as the individual's invoice for each payment against the M-Pathways Contract.
 This form is required even if the individual provides an invoice.
 If an invoice is provided, please submit it with this form to Shared Services Center PeoplePay Processing as back-up.

-Delegation of authority represents the legal power to act in the name of the Regents of the University of Michigan or to bind the University of Michigan to an obligation or promise.
+Delegation of authority represents the legal power to act in the name of the U-M Regents or to bind the university to an obligation or promise.
 The university is not bound by and does not recognize as binding any promise or obligation made by an unauthorized person.

 (1) Standardizes the signature and authority delegation process (2) Defines the explicit and implied expectations the university assumes the signer (or binding individual) has fulfilled (3) Makes publicly, and easily available, a means to determine who has the authority to obligate the university for a particular transaction or promise to an external organization.